simeononsecurity/simeononsecurity.ch/content/articles/software-testing-strategies-manual-vs-automated/index.en.md

 2. **Limited Adaptability**: Automated tests are typically designed to validate specific functionalities and scenarios.
 Adapting them to accommodate frequent changes or new features can be challenging and may require significant modifications.

-3. **False Positives/Negatives**: Automated tests are prone to false positives (reporting defects that are not actual issues) or false negatives (missing actual defects).
+3. **False Positives/Negatives**: Automated tests are prone to false positives (reporting defects that aren't actual issues) or false negatives (missing actual defects).
 Test scripts need regular updates and maintenance to avoid such inaccuracies.

 ______